-1. Scholarship
+- 1. Scholarship

 - i.
 Strong local and growing national scholarly reputation on the basis of research productivity and contributions over several years;

 - ii.
-Record of peer-reviewed publications in which they are a primary author or coauthor;
+Record of peer-reviewed publications;

 - iii.
 Participation in relevant academic or professional meetings

 - 2. Independence

 - i.
 Plans and development for independence;

 - 3. Teaching

 - i.
 No formal requirement for teaching;

 - 4. Service

 - i.
 No requirement